 ✗No factory overclock

 Let me add some benchmarks that we have got from practical testing sessions.
 The card can beat some famous beasts like the RTX 2070 by 50% more performance, RTX 2080 Ti by 1%, and RTX 3060 Ti by 11% enhanced speeds.
-The card can deliver a perfect 1440p resolution if you put it with a monitor having a 120+ refresh rate.
-Moreover, you can fetch up to 4k 60fps graphics, but you have to lower the settings slightly.
+The card can deliver a perfect 1440p graphics resolution if you put it with a monitor having a 120+ refresh rate.
+Moreover, you can fetch up to 4k 60fps graphics, but you have to lower the settings slightly depending on your game.
 Don’t worry about the thermal issue at such high speeds since the card plays well in this aspect.

 REASONS TO BUY